bjornekelund/DXLogICOMScripts/README.md

 to work on radio 2, you can temporarily toggle between stereo and only main receiver using the key mapped to the script.
 To manage weak or hard to copy stations on S&P, press the main receiver's AF gain knob to temporarily mute it.

+**ICOM_SO2V_DW** Toggles "permanent stereo" on and off.
+Executes both the script (to immediately force dual watch on and off on the radio) and DLog.net's built-in to toggle audio mode.
+Does nothing if radio 1 not is selected.

 **ICOM_Speedsynch** Synchronizes the radio's internal keyer with *DXLog.net's* speed setting.
 Acts silently in the background, needs no key mapping.
 Works for all operating techniques.